CseperkePapp/fontolo/README.md

 # Fontolo - Live CSS Configurator and Design System

-**Currently refining** - Functional live configurator with full CSS framework export.
+🎨 **Currently refining** - Functional live configurator with full CSS framework export

-*A customizable, token-driven design system and live CSS configuration tool for modern web development.*
+*A customizable, token-driven design system and live CSS configuration tool for modern web development*

-## What is Fontolo?
+## 🎯 What is Fontolo?

 Fontolo is a **living design system generator** that lets you visually configure design tokens and see them work in real-time.
 It's a complete UI framework that demonstrates itself through its own interface.

 **Try it now:** [Live Configurator](fontolodemo.html)

 **What makes Fontolo unique:**
-- **Self-demonstrating system** - every UI component proves the design system works.
+- **Self-demonstrating system** - every UI component proves the design system works
-- **Complete framework export** - get tokens, utilities, and battle-tested components.
+- **Complete framework export** - get tokens, utilities, and battle-tested components
-- **Live preview** - see changes instantly across typography, colors, spacing, and animations.
+- **Live preview** - see changes instantly across typography, colors, spacing, and animations
-- **Professional components** - tabs, accordions, forms, notifications, and more.
+- **Professional components** - tabs, accordions, forms, notifications, and more

----
+## 🧠 A New Approach to Design Thinking

+Fontolo represents a **novel paradigm** in web design tooling - instead of static mockups and disconnected style guides, you work with **living, interactive design systems**.
+Every change is instant, every component proves itself in real-time, and the entire interface demonstrates its own capabilities.

+This approach opens up possibilities we're actively exploring:
+- **Live documentation** that visitors can customize and interact with
+- **Visual development environments** where design and code merge seamlessly
+- **Client presentation tools** with real-time design exploration
+- **Interactive component libraries** that go beyond traditional style guides
+- **Collaborative design systems** where teams can iterate together in real-time

+*This is just the beginning - we have several exciting directions planned for expanding this foundation.*

-## Current Features (Ready to Use)
+## ✨ Current Features (Ready to Use)

 ### Live Configuration
 - Real-time preview with instant updates.